sonalitejura/portfolio-projects/excel-project/README.md

 - **Data Exploration**: Leveraged pivot tables to summarize and explore the dataset efficiently.
 Extracted key metrics and visualized trends to identify patterns and insights within the data.

 - **Dashboard Development**: Designed an interactive and visually appealing dashboard to present the analysis findings.
-The dashboard features charts, slicers, and a timeline to enable dynamic data segmentation and enhance interactivity for stakeholders.
+The dashboard features charts, slicers and a timeline to enable dynamic data segmentation and enhance interactivity for stakeholders.

 ## Key Features